lesnikyan/lisapet/readme.md

 # multiple assignment
 a, b, c = 10, 20, 30
 ```
+Alternatives see in next section: [`<-` operator](#6-for-statement---operator).

 ### 1.2 Execution context.
-In mechanics of language, each block of code is executed in specific context.
+In mechanics of language, each block of code is executed in specific data-context.
 Execution context is a dictionary-like object that contains all local things (types, vars, functions) including imported modules and parent context.
+Context-object is responsible of search datatypes, variables, functions etc in current execution context.
-So we can use all local things and any things defined in all levels above.
+So we can use all local things and any things defined in all levels above: module-level - in functions, function- and module- levels - in for, if, match sub-levels, and so on.
 More about visibility of things see in sections of functions, closures, structs, importing.

 ### 1.3 Numbers, strings, bool.
 Types.
 ```python
 hello = "hello somebody!"